Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI Weather Prediction Model Against a High-Resolution NWP Model: Discrimination ability

 Decomposing CRPS by decision threshold provided further insight into which thresholds each model handled more effectively.
 Where Brier score curves for HRRR and GraphCast-GFS intersected, this generally occurred at higher precipitation thresholds for larger HRRR neighbourhood sizes.

-The approach was extended to measure discrimination ability of the models to predict extreme precipitation.
+The approach was extended to measure the discrimination ability of the models to predict extreme precipitation.
 This was important to measure since GraphCast-GFS forecasts of heavy precipitation showed an under-forecast bias when evaluated against rain gauge data.
 Increasing the neighbourhood size led to superior discrimination ability.
-When GraphCast-GFS 3$\times$3 vs HRRR 21$\times$27 were compared, the high resolution model had superior discrimination ability at short lead times, but not beyond 24 hours.
+When GraphCast-GFS 3$\times$3 versus HRRR 21$\times$27 were compared, the high-resolution model had superior discrimination ability at short lead times, but not beyond 24 hours.